0x9ONU/Obsidian-Notes/2 - Sophomore Year/Fall 2023/Circuits/Week 8/Circuits Week 8 - Day 1.md

 **First Order Circuit**:
 - Response can be represented as a 1st-order differential equation

-It takes 5 $\tau$ (5 time constants) for the circuits to reach 99% of the final value of the voltage or current.
+It takes $5\tau$ (5 time constants) for the circuits to reach 99% of the final value of the voltage or current.

 ```ad-summary
 title: Definition: Time Constant